Avaiga/taipy/gui/doc/file_download.md

-A control that allows to download a file.
+Allows to download a file content.

-The download can be triggered when clicking on a button, or can be performed automatically.
+The download can be triggered when clicking on a button, or can be performed automatically

 ## Usage

-### default behavior
+### Sefault behavior

 Allows to download _content_ when content is a file path or some content